-Step placement and advancement shall be in accordance with the provisions of the Authority's Civil Service Rules and Regulations, Section 8.11.
+Step placement and advancement shall be in accordance with the provisions of Section 8.11.

 3.1.2 ACTING ENGINEER

 Any Firefighter Paramedic assigned and working as Acting Engineer shall be paid at a step in the salary range for Engineer corresponding to the employee's step in the Firefighter Paramedic range.